pinecoders/pinecoders.github.io/techniques/dsp/README.md

 bssma = input - sma(input - sma(input,length),length)
 ```

-Another way of designing FIR band-pass filters is by modifying the coefficients of a band-pass filter by using spectral inversion, which was used for designing FIR high-pass filters from a FIR low-pass filter kernel.
+Another way of designing FIR band-stop filters is by modifying the coefficients of a band-pass filter by using spectral inversion, which was used for designing FIR high-pass filters from the kernel of a FIR low-pass filter.
 For band-stop filter the process is the same, however we modify the coefficients of a FIR band-pass filter instead of a FIR low-pass filter.

-The impulse response of a band-stop filter is equal to `impulse + bandpass(impulse)` where `bandpass` is the band-pass version of the band-stop filter, and its step response is equal to 1 minus the step response of its band-pass version.
+The impulse response of a band-stop filter is equal to `impulse + bandpass(impulse)*-1` where `bandpass` is the band-pass version of the band-stop filter, and its step response is equal to 1 minus the step response of its band-pass version.

 <br/>